 Students are asked to teach content to their peers in a way that promotes higher content retention among their peers.
-Students are evaluated based on Organization, Relevance, Clarity, and Knowledge of Content.
+Students are assessed on the basis of content organization, relevance, clarity and knowledge.

 Best practices for creating activities and structuring peer evaluations